File: GBEE - Staff Use of Technology

 NOTE: The Board has discretion to determine which uses are unacceptable.
 The following list provides examples the Board may wish to consider.

-• that promotes violence or advocates destruction of property including, but not limited to, access to information concerning the manufacturing or purchasing of destructive devices or weapons
+• that promotes violence or advocates destruction of property including, but not limited to, access to information concerning the manufacturing or purchasing of destructive devices or weapons;

-• that is not related to district education objectives
+• that is not related to district education objectives;

-• that harasses, threatens, demeans, or promotes violence or hatred against another person or group of persons in violation of the district's nondiscrimination policies
+• that harasses, threatens, demeans, or promotes violence or hatred against another person or group of persons in violation of the district’s nondiscrimination policies;

-• for personal profit, financial gain, advertising, commercial transaction or political purposes
+• for personal profit, financial gain, advertising, commercial transaction or political purposes;

-• that plagiarizes the work of another
+• that plagiarizes the work of another;

-• that uses inappropriate or profane language likely to be offensive to others in the school community
+• that uses inappropriate or profane language;

-• that is knowingly false or could be construed as intending to purposely damage another person's reputation
+• that is knowingly false or could be construed as intending to purposely damage another person's reputation;

-• in violation of any federal or state law or district policy, including but not limited to copyrighted material and material protected by trade secret
+• in violation of any federal or state law or district policy, including but not limited to copyrighted material and material protected by trade secret;

-• that contains personal information about themselves or others, including information protected by confidentiality laws
+• that contains personal information about themselves or others, including information protected by confidentiality laws;

-• that accesses fee services without specific permission from the system administrator
+• that accesses fee services without specific permission from the system administrator.

 Security

-Staff members shall not:
+Staff members will not:

-• use another person's password or any other identifier
+• use another person's password or any other identifier;

-• read, alter, delete or copy, or attempt to do so, electronic communications of other system users
+• read, alter, delete or copy, or attempt to do so, electronic communications of other system users.

 Any staff member identified as a security risk, or as having a history of problems with technology, may be denied access to the Internet, electronic communications and/or district technology devices.